 Benefits of teaching aids and instructional materials

-7. Testing and assessment not only help to confirm the learning of content but also helps improve the learning.
+- Testing and assessment not only help to confirm the learning of content but also help improve the learning.
 Research has shown that being tested (the testing effect) can promote memory and conceptual understanding.
-Attempting worksheet exercises, quizzes, essays, etc., reinforce learning as well as create a hub for further self-motivated learning.
+Attempting worksheet exercises, quizzes, essays, etc., reinforces learning and creates a hub for further self-motivated learning.

 TAs and IMs will work even better if they are aligned with brain-based learning concepts.
 These concepts are a framework for teaching that aligns with how the brain processes information.
 If TAs and IMs hijack these processes or even reinforce them, the growth in learning would be dramatic.